sourceoptics/source_optics/README.md

 The general per-repository workflow is as follows:
 * *Scan* a repository to import version control metadata into postgresql.
   * Uses the `addrepo` command
-* *Aggregate* time-interval statitics for a repository.
+* *Aggregate* time-interval statistics for a repository.
   * Uses the `stat` command

 Both of these tasks are encapsulated by the daemon provided.
 Scanning _Must_ take place before aggregation, or else there is no repository to aggregate.
 Once there are statistics aggregated information can be displayed by the Django server.